MicrosoftDocs/azure-devops-docs/docs/service-hooks/services/jenkins.md

    <img alt="New service hook subscription dialog box" src="./_img/jenkins/subscription.png" style="border: 1px solid #CCCCCC" />

-Now, when that event occurs in Visual Studio Team Services, your Jenkins build will be triggered.
+Now, when that event occurs in VSTS, your Jenkins build will be triggered.

 ## Pricing
 VSTS doesn't charge for the framework for integrating with external services.
 Check out the specific service's site